Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 ### Decision Tree

 A decision tree is a set of questions(i.e. if-then sentence) organized in a **hierarchical** manner and represented graphically as a tree.
 It use 'divide-and-conquer' strategy recursively.
 It is easy to scale up to massive data set.
+The models are obtained by recursively partitioning the data space and fitting a simple prediction model within each partition.
+As a result, the partitioning can be represented graphically as a decision tree.
 [Visual introduction to machine learning](https://explained.ai/decision-tree-viz/index.html) show an visual introduction to decision tree.

 ***